-Their Majesties were accompanied by the Minister of Industry, Commerce and Tourism upon their arrival at the City Council of Bailén, were received by the President of the Junta de Andalucía, Susana Díaz and the mayor of Bailén, Luis Mariano Camacho.
+Felipe and Letizia were accompanied by the Minister of Industry, Commerce, and Tourism upon their arrival at the City Council of Bailén, and were received by the President of the Junta de Andalucía, Susana Díaz, and the mayor of Bailén, Luis Mariano Camacho.

 The first stop of the day was the Plenary hall where the royal couple took the official honour.

 King Felipe unveiled the plaque to commemorate the visit.

 The royal couple was presented with the Golden key of the city.
 The couple enjoyed a choreography presented by the team of dancers dressed up traditionally.

 Then the couple went to the balcony of the city hall and greeted the people cheering for them.

 Felipe and Letizia met with two Bailén students specializing in baccalaureate and professional training records of the course of the battle.
 Before leaving the hall, the couple signed the book of honour.